rsdoiel/antenna/archives/2025/columns_2025.20.md

 <br />
 RPCs imposed a performance penalty that made 3D games unusable.
 To allow, for example, a game to run in one window while a mail program ran in another we needed the currently active process to have direct access to the hardware, and if the operating system context-switched to a different graphics process, give that process direct access to the hardware.
 The operating system would need to save the first process' state from the graphics hardware, and restore the second process' state<br />
 <br />
-Our work on this problem at Sun led to a patent filed in 1989, <a href="https://patents.google.com/patent/US5127098A/"><b>US5127098A</b></a>: <i>Method and apparatus for the context switching of devices</i> with (inventors David S. H. Rosenthal, Robert Rocchetti, Curtis Priem, and Chris Malachowsky).
+Our work on this problem at Sun led to a patent filed in 1989, <a href="https://patents.google.com/patent/US5127098A/"><b>US5127098A</b></a>: <i>Method and apparatus for the context switching of devices</i> (inventors David S. H. Rosenthal, Robert Rocchetti, Curtis Priem, and Chris Malachowsky).
 The idea was to have the device mapped into each process' memory but to use the system's memory management unit (MMU) ensure that at any one time all but one of the mappings was <i>invalid</i>.
 A process' access to an invalid mapping would interrupt into the system's page fault handler, which would invoke the device's driver to save the old process' context and restore the new process' context.
 The general problem with this idea is that, because the interrupt ends up in the page fault handler, it requires device-dependent code in the page fault handler.
 This is precisely the kind of connection between software and hardware that caused schedule problems at Sun.<br />
 <br />
 There were two specific Nvidia problems with this idea.
 First that Windows wasn't a virtual memory operating system so you couldn't do any of this.
 And second that even once Windows had evolved into a virtual memory operating system, Microsoft was unlikely to let us mess with the page fault handler.<br />
 <br />